Dario Campana Sells 100,000 Shares of Unum Therapeutics Inc (NASDAQ:UMRX) Stock

-Unum Therapeutics Inc (NASDAQ:UMRX) major shareholder Dario Campana sold 100,000 shares of the business’s stock in a transaction dated Monday, May 11th.
-The shares were sold at an average price of $0.45, for a total value of $45,000.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+Unum Therapeutics Inc (NASDAQ:UMRX) major shareholder Dario Campana sold 100,000 shares of the company’s stock in a transaction dated Friday, May 8th.
+The stock was sold at an average price of $0.46, for a total transaction of $46,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

-Unum Therapeutics (NASDAQ:UMRX) last announced its quarterly earnings results on Tuesday, August 11th.
-The company reported ($0.24) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.21) by ($0.03).
-The business had revenue of $0.53 million for the quarter.
+Unum Therapeutics (NASDAQ:UMRX) last released its earnings results on Tuesday, August 11th.
+The company reported ($0.24) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.21) by ($0.03).
+The firm had revenue of $0.53 million during the quarter.
 Unum Therapeutics had a negative return on equity of 87.78% and a negative net margin of 96.84%.
-As a group, equities analysts predict that Unum Therapeutics Inc will post -0.26 earnings per share for the current fiscal year.
+As a group, analysts anticipate that Unum Therapeutics Inc will post -0.26 EPS for the current year.

 An institutional investor recently raised its position in Unum Therapeutics stock.
-Bridgeway Capital Management Inc. boosted its holdings in shares of Unum Therapeutics Inc (NASDAQ:UMRX) by 322.2% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 190,000 shares of the company’s stock after buying an additional 145,000 shares during the quarter.
-Bridgeway Capital Management Inc. owned approximately 0.50% of Unum Therapeutics worth $87,000 at the end of the most recent reporting period.
-26.39% of the stock is currently owned by hedge funds and other institutional investors.
+Bridgeway Capital Management Inc. lifted its position in Unum Therapeutics Inc (NASDAQ:UMRX) by 322.2% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 190,000 shares of the company’s stock after acquiring an additional 145,000 shares during the quarter.
+Bridgeway Capital Management Inc. owned 0.50% of Unum Therapeutics worth $87,000 at the end of the most recent reporting period.
+Institutional investors own 26.39% of the company’s stock.

 Unum Therapeutics Company Profile